TRANSLATION ENGLISH-SPANISH II - 2023/4

 Indicative content includes:

-- Practical translation work on non-specialised texts from English to Spanish.
+- Practical translation work on texts from English into Spanish

 |Assessment type||Unit of assessment||Weighting|